OpenSecuritySummit/oss2018/content/working-sessions/Owasp securetea.md

 ---
+title        : OWASP Securetea tools project<br>
+type         : working-session<br>
+status       : review-content<br>
-title        : OWASP Securetea tools project type         : working-session status       : review-content organizers   : ade yoseman description  : Small IoT (Internet of Things) to notify users via twitter, whenever someone accesses their laptop.
+organizers   : ade yoseman<br>
+description  : Small IoT (Internet of Things) to notify users via twitter, whenever someone accesses their laptop.
 This application uses the touchpad / mouse / wireless mouse to determine activity and is developed in Python and tested on Linux.

 The purpose of this application is to warn the user (via twitter) whenever their laptop accessed.
-This small application was developed and tested in python in linux machine is likely to work well on the Raspberry Pi as well.
+This small application was developed and tested in python in linux machine is likely to work well on the Raspberry Pi as well.<br>

 ## WHY
 OWASP Securete can help someone
-To alert the user via twitter, whenever her laptop had been accessed someone.
+To alert the user via twitter, whenever her laptop had been accessed someone.<br>

 ## What
-The OWASP SecureTea Project that was developed to be used by anyone who is interested in Security IOT (Internet of Things) and still needs further development.
+The OWASP SecureTea Project that was developed to be used by anyone who is interested in Security IOT (Internet of Things) and still needs further development.<br>

 How it functions: